Premature ejaculation pills, with so many options, how do you know which ones work and which ones to avoid? We've got the answers.

-Unlike Dapoxetine, Lexapro takes about ten days to notice the effects, and as much as two to three weeks for it to fully take effect.
+Unlike Dapoxetine, Lexapro takes about ten days to notice the effects and as much as two to three weeks for it to take effect fully.

-Thus, rather than taking this drug intermittently as needed, users need to stay on a continued daily regimen to maintain sexual effects.
+Thus, users need to stay on a continued daily regimen to maintain the sexual effects rather than taking this drug intermittently as needed.

 Sertraline, better known by the trade name Zoloft, is another SSRI, and it is available in generic form.

 Sertraline was approved by the FDA in 1991 and remains one of the most commonly-prescribed psychiatric medications.

 Again, it is sometimes prescribed off-label for premature ejaculation, and at least one Australian study showed promise.
 In this study, 46 men between the ages of 22 and 63—all of whom had a mean IELT of 1 minute—were given escalating doses of sertraline over a period of several weeks.

 These men took longer to ejaculate as the dosage increased, suggesting that Sertraline is a potentially viable treatment for premature ejaculation.

 However, the researchers also found that, as the dosage increased, more and more men reported an inability to reach orgasm at all, which suggests that finding the optimal dosage is essential.

 Besides SSRIs, the following medications have also been explored as current or future pills to treat premature ejaculation:

 Tramadol is a strong, narcotic-like analgesic often administered to treat pain, but it’s occasionally prescribed off-label to treat premature ejaculation.